Tim9343/WordPress-Blog/WordPress-AWS-Documentation.md

 mysql -u root -p
 ```

-•	At the MariaDB [(none)] prompt enter the following to create a database name wordpress:
+•	At the MariaDB [(none)] prompt enter the following to create a database named wordpress:
 ```markdown
 create database wordpress;
 ```